dannychoi1130/Flappy-Pokemon-Game/README.md

-Flappy-Pokemon
-Flappy-Pokemon is a fun and addictive game that combines the classic gameplay of Flappy Bird with the beloved characters from the Pokemon universe.
+Flappy-Pokemon is a fun and addictive chorme extention game that combines the classic gameplay of Flappy Bird with the beloved characters from the Pokemon universe.
 Fly through a series of obstacles and try to achieve the highest score while guiding your chosen Pokemon to victory!

 Gameplay
 The objective of Flappy-Pokemon is simple: navigate your Pokemon through a continuous series of pipes without colliding with them.
 Each time you successfully pass through a pair of pipes, you earn a point.
 The game ends when your Pokemon collides with a pipe or the ground.